Hunter-leader/Bug-Hunting/OWASP TOP 10 Vuln.md

 We know that active command injection occurs when you can see the response from the system call.
 In the above code, the function `passthru()` is actually what's doing all of the work here.
 It's passing the response directly to the document so you can see the fruits of your labor right there.
 Since we know that, we can go over some useful commands to try to enumerate the machine a bit further.
 The function call here to `passthru()` may not always be what's happening behind the scenes, but I felt it was the easiest and least complicated way to demonstrate the vulnerability.

 ---
+What is XML?

+XML (eXtensible Markup Language) is a markup language that defines a set of rules for encoding documents in a format that is both human-readable and machine-readable.
+It is a markup language used for storing and transporting data.